sonofhypnos/thoughts/posts/gpt-4-capability-enhancement.md

 in i3, so now I have gpt4 just 2 simultaneous keypresses away.

-I feel like it is really nice to use GPT-4 to ask it about interpersonal stuff. \"GPT-4 I want to tell my supervisor X or I am considering writing Y how do you think this will come across\".
+I feel like it is really nice to use GPT-4 to ask it about interpersonal stuff.
+"GPT-4 I want to tell my supervisor X or I am considering writing Y how do you think this will come across".
 You think it's a good idea?
 It's also really nice for writing one-off plotting code in python and things along those lines.
 Things I haven't tried yet so far, but would be interested to hear from others, is using gpt-4 as sort of